mozilla-conduit/ff-test/README.txt

-Fx-like repository for dev testing of the conduite suite.
+Firefox-like repository for dev testing of the conduite suite.

 An explanation of the Firefox Source Code Directory Structure and links to project pages with documentation can be found at: